97rahul/BankNote_Authentication/README.md

 # BankNote_Authentication
-A small project on ML deployment using Flask and Docker
+A small project on ML deployment using Flask and Docker.